-Concerned about the presence of sediments or metal shavings in the domestic water supply?
-Or is the supply system prone to chemical contamination?
+Are you worried about sediments or metal shavings in your home’s water supply?
+Or perhaps your water system is at risk of chemical contamination?

 Water filters improve drinking water quality by removing all the contaminants (including magnesium and calcium compounds that cause limescale and build-up), and the water also tastes better!